sagemath/cypari2/README.md

 ## Issues

-1) If you change your pari installation you need to recompile cysignals and cypari2 using the `--no-cache-dir` option of pip
+1) If you change your PARI installation you need to recompile cysignals and cypari2 using the `--no-cache-dir` option of pip

      pip install cysignals --no-cache-dir --force-reinstall [--user]